dgelessus/NAGUS/docs/protocol.rst

 by setting ``TCP_NODELAY``
 (this also reduces latency).

-.. _connect_packet:
+.. index:: connect packet
+   :name: connect_packet

 Connect packet
 --------------

-.. index:: connect packet

 When a client connects to a server, it immediately sends a *connect packet* with some information about the client and the requested connection type.